How Real Are Heat-Related Child Deaths in Texas Due to Hot Vehicles?

 One of the most common causes of heat-related deaths in children is leaving them in a parked car.
 When a daycare van is parked in the sun, the temperature inside the car can rise 20 degrees in 10 minutes.
 Think about that for a moment.
 20 minutes being left in the van means the temperature rises 40 degrees.
 So, if it was already 95 outside, it is now 135 degrees inside.
 That is alarming.
 Leaving a child in a van for any amount of time can lead to death, within minutes.

-It is not safe for a kid to be left in a vehicle even on a warm day with those kinds of temperature rises.
+Our Texas daycare injury attorney knows it is not safe for a kid to be left in a vehicle even on a warm day with those kinds of temperature rises.
 In the Texas summer sun, it doesn’t help if the windows are cracked or the car is in shade.
 The temperatures inside the van are still increasing to what they are on the outside.

 Super easy.
 Daycare centers in Texas should have the systems in place to have two different staff members check the van once the kids get off, every inch of it for kids and kids' belongings.
 Then the van should be locked so children cannot get back inside.
 As it is time to get back in the van, there should be a documented roster check with roll call.
 Counting heads is not sufficient.